UMP 97x40 [M8+M10] GW F300 Lina / N38 - search holder

 In addition to immense power, neodymium magnets have the following advantages:

-- Wide application in modern technologies – find application in hard drives, electric drive mechanisms, medical equipment or other modern machines.
+- Wide application in the industry of new technologies – find application in HDD drives, electric motors, medical equipment and other modern machines.

 Disadvantages of neodymium magnets: